You’re looking for the best FREE Pinterest scheduler . . . if such a thing exists.

 A Potential Strategy for New Bloggers:

-When you’re a new blogger you may not have much content yet, but it’s still important to make sure you’re pinning consistently, even if that means once a day.
+When you’re a new blogger you may not have much content yet, but it’s still important to make sure you’re pinning consistently, even if that means only one pin a day.
 If you don’t have enough of your own content to fill out your schedule (say 30 days worth), you might want to schedule in some other people’s content, just to keep the consistency going.

 To schedule one pin a day for a month, you could use either Later or Hootsuite.